Finn Stam

-Finn Stam (born 13 April 2003) is a Dutch footballer who plays for club Groningen, on loan from AZ as a central defender.
+Finn Stam (born 13 April 2003) is a Dutch professional footballer who plays as a centre-back for club Willem II.

 Career

-Stam used to play as a striker but converted into a central defender for AZ under-15's.
-Stam's progress earned him a first professional contract with AZ on 19 June 2021.
-In July, 2021 he played in a friendly tournament called The Future of Football Cup in which FIFA experimented with rule changes including kick-ins, rolling subs, 30 minute stop clock halves, and sin-bins.
-Stam made his Eerste Divisie debut on the 18 March 2022, away at Jong FC Utrecht.
+Stam initially played as a striker before being converted into a central defender for AZ's under-15 team.
+He signed his first professional contract with AZ on 19 June 2021.
+In July 2021, he played in the Future of Football Cup, a friendly tournament in which FIFA trialled rule changes including kick-ins, rolling substitutions, 30-minute stop-clock halves, and sin-bins.
+He made his Eerste Divisie debut on 18 March 2022, away at Jong FC Utrecht.

 On 10 July 2024, Stam joined Groningen on a season-long loan.

+On 15 August 2025, Stam moved to Willem II on loan, with an option to buy.
+He broke into the starting line-up towards the end of the season and featured prominently as Willem II won promotion to the Eredivisie through the play-offs.
+On 28 May 2026, Willem II exercised the option and signed him to a three-year contract.